tlwilliams895/lchs/src/chapters/introduction/in-book-practice.rst

 Using This Book
 ===============

-Throughout this book, you will find different types of practice exercises.
+Throughout this book, you will find different types of exercises.
 Each one gives you a quick way to review or practice coding.
 To get the most out of the book, try ALL of the tasks.

 Concept Checks
 --------------

-Many pages end with a *Check Your Understanding*.
-This section contains a few quick questions, and you should use these as a review of what you just read.
+Many pages end with a *Check Your Understanding* section, which contains a few quick questions.
+You should use these as a review of what you just read.

 The concept check questions are partially interactive---you can often click on your chosen answer(s) to see if you are correct.
 However, your choices are NOT